Kalmai221/Hydro-Website/README.md

 # Latest Bot Release
 ```
-No Releases Added to GitHu!
+No Releases Added to GitHub!
 ```